ddyankov28/Inception/README.md

 ## Security and Best Practices

 - Save credentials, API keys, and environment variables locally in a `.env` file, ignoring it in Git for security reasons.

-Feel free to reach out if you encounter any issues or need further clarification.
-Good luck with your project!